Roboy/roboy_git_tutorial_ss18/README.md

 Before your team members `B` and `C` can push their new changes, they first need to get the latest changes from the server:
 `$ git pull` (roles: `B` only)

-The changes made by `À` should now be automatically merged with the changes made by `B`.
+The changes made by `A` should now be automatically merged with the changes made by `B`.
 Git will suggest you a merge commit message and you don't have to change it in this workshop.
-Now push the merged chages to the server:
+Now push the merged changes to the server:
 `$ git push` (roles: `B` only)

 Now we repeat the same steps for person `C` (pull, accept merge message and push):
 `$ git pull` (roles: `C` only)
 `$ git push` (roles: `C` only)

-Note, that merging could be done by one person as well.
+Note that merging could be done by one person as well.
 The person would fetch all new branches from the server, merge them all on his computer locally and push the updated version to the server.

 Once the last team member has pushed the updated team master branch, get all changes from the server with:
 `$ git pull`  (roles: `A`, `B` and `C`)

-## Step 3: change the background color
+## Step 3: change the background colour
 Previously, every team member made a change that has no conflicts with other changes.
 Now, we will create a situation with conflicts and resolve them.

 Every team member creates a new branch: